-2.6.
+2.7.
 New standards and interpretations that have been published and not yet in force

-The following standards and interpretations have been issued by the International Accounting Standards Board or the International Financial Reporting Interpretations Committee and are not yet in force:
+New standards and interpretations issued by the International Accounting Standards Board or the International Financial Reporting Interpretations Committee that have been published and not yet in force:

-- IFRS 14 Regulatory Deferral Accounts (published on 30 January 2014) as decided by the European Commission, the process of approving the standard in its preliminary version will not be initiated before the final version of the standard is ready; not approved by the EU until the date of approval of these financial statements; applicable to annual periods beginning on or after 1 January 2016, - Amendments to IAS 10 and IAS 28 Sales or Contribution of Assets Between an Investor and its Associate or Joint Venture (published on 11 September 2014); the work intended to approve these amendments have been postponed by the EU for an unlimited period of time.
-The date of entry into force has been postponed by the IASB for an indefinite period of time; - IFRS 17 Insurance Contracts (published on 18 May 2017) applicable to annual periods beginning on or after 1 January 2021; not approved by the EU until the date of approval of these financial statements; - Amendments to References to the Conceptual Framework of the International Financial Reporting Standards (published on 29 March 2018) - applicable to annual periods beginning on or after 1 January 2020; - Amendment to IFRS 3 Business Combination (published on 22 October 2018) applicable to annual periods beginning on or after 1 January 2020; not approved by the EU until the date of approval of these financial statements; - Amendments to IAS 1 and IAS 8: Definition of materiality (published on 31 October 2018) applicable to annual periods beginning on or after 1 January 2020; - Amendments to IFRS 9, IAS 39 and IFRS 7: Interest Rate Benchmark Reform (published on 26 September 2019) - applicable to annual periods beginning on or after 1 January 2020; - Amendments to IAS 1 Presentation of Financial Statements: Division of liabilities into current and noncurrent (published on 23 January 2020) - not approved by the EU until the date of approval of these financial statements; effective date not defined.
+- IFRS 14: Regulatory Deferral Accounts (published on 30 January 2014) as decided by the European Commission, the process of approving the standard in its preliminary version will not be initiated before the final version of the standard is ready; not approved by the EU until the date of approval of these financial statements; applicable to annual periods beginning on or after 1 January 2016, - Amendments to IAS 10 and IAS 28: Sales or Contribution of Assets Between an Investor and its Associate or Joint Venture (published on 11 September 2014); the work intended to approve these amendments have been postponed by the EU for an unlimited period of time.
+The date of entry into force has been postponed by the IASB for an indefinite period of time; - IFRS 17: Insurance Contracts (published on 18 May 2017) applicable to annual periods beginning on or after 1 January 2023; not approved by the EU until the date of approval of these financial statements; - Amendments to IAS 1: Presentation of Financial Statements Classification of Liabilities as Current or Non-current and Classification of Liabilities as Current or Non-current - postponed effective date (published on 23 January 2020 and on 15 July 2020, respectively) - not approved by the EU until the date of approval of these financial statements; applicable to annual periods beginning on or after 1 January 2023; - Amendment to IFRS 3: Business Combination (published on 14 May 2020) applicable to annual periods beginning on or after 1 January 2022; not approved by the EU until the date of approval of these financial statements; - Amendments to IAS 16: Property, plant and equipment: Proceeds before Intended Use (published on 14 May 2020) - not approved by the EU until the date of approval of these financial statements; applicable to annual periods beginning on or after 1 January 2022; - Amendments to IAS 37: Onerous Contracts Costs of Fulfilling a Contract (published on 14 May 2020) not approved by the EU until the date of approval of these financial statements; applicable to annual periods beginning on or after 1 January 2022; - Amendments resulting from the review of IFRS 3 2010-2012 (published on 14 May 2020) not approved by the EU until the date of approval of these financial statements; applicable to annual periods beginning on or after 1 January 2022; - Amendments to IFRS 4: Insurance Contracts postponed IFRS 9 (published on 25 June 2020) applicable to annual periods beginning on or after 1 January 2023; - Amendments to IFRS 17: Insurance Contracts including, inter alia, clarifications to simplify the implementation of IFRS 17 (published on 25 June 2020); applicable to annual periods beginning on or after 1 January 2023; - Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16: Interest Rate Benchmark Reform Phase 2 (published on 27 August 2020) applicable to annual periods beginning on or after 1 January 2021.

 Effective dates are based on the standards published by the Financial Reporting Council.
-The dates of application in the European Union may differ from the dates of application resulting from the content of the standards and are announced at the time of EU's approval for application.
+The dates of application of the standards in the European Union may differ from the dates of application resulting from the content of the standards and are announced at the time of EU's approval for application.